In his nascent days at Google Ventures, Jake Knapp discovered that having applied other people's frameworks to his design process...

 Toolset & Ecosystem

-Figma has to be integrated with Principle for animation features.
+Figma has to be integrated with the Principle for animation features.
 And there’s a caveat—Principle is available for macOS only.

 InVision Studio has pretty decent timeline animation features, something only UXpin can boast about among the biggest players in the realm of UI design tools.